D-2-G-8/tsrest-multi-repo-demo/bff/README.md

 Open Swagger UI:
 - http://localhost:3000/docs

-This service exposes the public API for the frontend (`/v1/...`) and proxies calls to Manager and Repo services.
+This service exposes the public API for the frontend (`/v1/...`), proxies calls to Manager and Repo services, and requires the Auth service for issuing/validating tokens.